hello-aurora/railway-volume-dump/README.md

 ## Prerequisites

-Make sure to mount the volume you want to download at `/data`.
 After deploying this template, copy the generated password and endpoint.

+> [!NOTE]
+> The template will automatically pick up your volume path and name.

 ## Usage